Shape, confinement and inertia effects on the dynamics of a driven spheroid in a viscous fluid: Results and Discussion

 \subsection{\textbf{Effect of fluid inertia and resulting bifurcations}}

 In the results discussed so far, we have neglected the effects of fluid inertia and assumed the Stokes regime.
 We now relax this assumption and examine the influence of fluid inertia on the dynamics of a channel-confined spheroid.
 We fix the aspect ratio of the prolate spheroid at $b/a\approx0.51$ and vary the Reynolds number ${\mathcal Re}$.
+The reported ${\mathcal Re}$ is based on the steady state velocity of the translating spheroid.
 Note that the quasi-static simulations cannot be used to study the effect of inertia; we obtain the complete trajectory of the spheroid using LBM simulations.

 The phase-space trajectories in the $h-\theta$ plane for a channel-confined spheroid at ${\mathcal Re}\approx0.2$ are shown in Fig.~\ref{fig:150re}.
 These trajectories are generated by initialising the spheroid at $h\approx0.47$, close to the channel centreline, and varying the initial orientations $\theta$ in the range $90^\circ - 180^\circ$.
 The initial and final points are marked with $\star$ and $\diamond$ symbols respectively.
 Unlike the dynamics in the Stokes regime, the paths that the spheroid takes in phase-space are no longer closed loops.
 The glancing trajectories spiral outward and open up, and as a result, each glancing trajectory ultimately merges smoothly into a reversing trajectory.
 The reversing trajectories, in turn, spiral inward toward their centre point.
 Consequently, a spheroid that initially follows a glancing path will eventually transition into a reversing trajectory and then relax toward a broadside-on configuration ($\theta=90^\circ$) near either the top or bottom wall.